-A A +A

 Looking back, we are glad to report that, over time, and notwithstanding the federal government’s egregious failure to present a budget in 2020, the quality of the financial information provided by Canada’s senior governments has tended to improve.
 Two decades ago, none of Canada’s senior governments budgeted and reported consolidated revenues, expenses and surplus or deficits on the same accounting basis; lately, consistent presentations that conform with Public Sector Accounting Standards are normal.

 Looking forward, we provide a preview of the scores for the fiscal year 2022/23 budgets and estimates.
 On this front, the news is mixed.
 The provinces and territories were generally faster in the most recent budget cycle, with eight senior governments presenting their budgets earlier than last year.
 Based on the information to date, Alberta is on track for an A+ in our 2023 report card.
-Saskatchewan and Yukon are on track for grades of A-.
+Saskatchewan is on track for an A-.
 Sadly, and significantly, the federal government is on track only for a grade of D+.

 A key aim of this annual survey is to limit backsliding and to encourage further progress.
 The deficiencies we highlight in this report are fixable, as improvements by the leading jurisdictions show.
 Canadians can get good financial reporting from their governments and they should insist on it.